 In the Netherlands, there is definitely one thing well arranged and that is public transport.
 A wide network of busses, trains, metros, bikes and even ferries is active all over the country.
 This makes it super easy to get from one place to another in the country of tompoezen and klompen!
 Let me tell you all about public transport and how to get around in the Netherlands.

 Save This To Pinterest To Read It Later ↡

 Awesome Apps/ Websites To Sort Public Transport In The Netherlands

 There are a ton of websites in the Netherlands that will inform you about public transport.
 But the huge amount of websites and information can be kind of overwhelming.
 That’s why I will break it down for you into the three most practical websites/apps.

 App 9292 or 9292.nl

 9292 is an app and a website where you check your route with public transport in the Netherlands.
-This app shows you which services of the public transport you need for your trip, which lines you need and what time they leave.
-A plus about the 9292 App is that is also shows delays.
+This app shows you which services of public transport you need for your trip, which lines you need and what time they leave.
+A plus about the 9292 App is that it also shows delays.

 Personally, I am a big fan of the NS App.
 This app is more detailed than 9292, you can order your tickets via the app; utilize the discounts and cheap deals for a day out in the Netherlands via the link with Spoordeelwinkel.
 Plus you can include the NS Bike in your route.

-Of course you can also use Google Maps.
+Of course, you can also use Google Maps.
 This app shows a huge overview of how to go from one place to the next.
 But because there are so many options you might get lost in the information.
-Google Maps however is great while you are on foot or on a bike!
+Google Maps however is great while you are on foot or a bike!

 Forms Of Public Transport In The Netherlands